Top 10 Highest Dividend Paying SACCO In Kenya [2023]

 Founded initially to cater to the financial interests of primary school teachers, Tower SACCO now accepts members from all walks of life.
 Anyone can join Tower SACCO, from the teaching and non-teaching staff to the Kenya defense and hospital workers.

-The SACCO enjoyed a 20% payout on share capital, just like Magadi SACCO, and a 13% dividend on members’ savings.
+Tower SACCO ended 2022 with a 13% interest on members’ deposits and maintained the 20% dividend on the share capital rate it recorded in 2021.
 The current joining fee is Ksh 500; you need a minimum share contribution of Ksh 10,000.

 Like Magadi and Nyati SACCOs, Tower SACCO offers loan multiples of three times the members’ savings.